Jumping rope is a form of cardio exercise that world-class athletes — from boxers to football pros — swear by. Jumping rope helps:

 Jumping rope can decrease belly fat

 No workout is effective on its own — without dieting — to get rid of belly fat.
-But HIIT exercise like jump rope has been linked to faster fat loss results, particularly around your abs and your trunk muscles.
+But HIIT exercise like jump rope faster fat loss results, particularly around your abs and your trunk muscles.
 By pulling your core tight during a jump rope exercise routine, you can target that area and start sculpting abs.

 Jumping rope can improve your balance